pahaze/pwf2tools-cpp/README.md

 ## pwf2hat

 pwf2hat deals with the editing of `TM2` textures.
 These are used by Parappa 2 to store hats.
 There are 0 color limitations on them, so don't worry about indexing.
-(Will not be in C++ port for a while).
+(Will not be in C++ port for a while, use the tool Rainbow to edit these for now :]).